 There’s something so comforting about risotto at this time of year.
 It’s hearty, warm, and makes you feel full and happy.
-I’m not always a fan of starchy meals as I find they make me feel heavy, but this Asparagus, Spinach and Walnut Risotto is perfect: it contains just the right amount of veggies to make it light, while also providing a satisfying crunch with toasted walnuts and pine nuts.
-Although not traditionally used in risottos, I’m a big fan of brown rice because I find it heartier and tastier than white.
+I’m not always a fan of starchy meals as I find they make me feel heavy, but this Asparagus, Spinach and Walnut Risotto is perfect.
+It contains just the right amount of veggies to make it fresh, while providing decadence with toasted walnuts.
+Although not traditionally used in risottos, I’m fan of brown rice because I find it heartier than white.
 It’s a whole grain so contains more essential nutrients and isn’t considered a refined carbohydrate, unlike white rice.

-The savoury combination of asparagus, spinach, walnuts and pine nuts is really delicious here.
-However, I’m all about making recipes as accessible to as many people as possible, and if you can’t find asparagus in your part of the world right now, it’s also great with green beans or even steamed peas!
+The combination of asparagus, spinach, walnuts and pine nuts is really delicious in this Asparagus, Spinach and Walnut Risotto.
+That said, I’m all about making recipes accessible to as many people as possible.
+If you can’t find asparagus in your part of the world right now, it’s also great with green beans or even peas!
 Additionally, feel free to substitute the walnuts and pine nuts for any other nuts that you prefer.
+The spinach can also be substituted for another dark leafy green, like chard or nettles.
 Have fun and get creative!

-- This is a fairly simple recipe to make because for the most part you’re just adding liquid and stirring, but it does take time.
+- This is a fairly simple recipe to make.
+For the most part you’re just adding liquid and stirring, but it does take time.
 Risotto generally takes a while to cook because it’s uncovered and the rice absorbs the liquid slowly, in turn releasing its starch slowly (to create a creamy, rather than gummy texture).
 Stick with it!
 The results are worth it.

-- Be sure to use short grain rice – long grain, basmati or jasmine just don’t have the same starch content so won’t give you that delicious risotto texture!
+- Be sure to use short grain rice.
+Long grain, basmati or jasmine don’t have the same starch content so won’t give you that delicious risotto texture!

-Asparagus, Spinach and Walnut Risotto – Ingredients (makes 2 portions)
+Asparagus, Spinach and Walnut Risotto (vegan & gluten-free)

 To serve (optional)